MikeyPPPPPPPP/My-Public-PGP-Key/README.md

 ## This is my public PGP key.

 I have an offline backup of the Private key.
 This key is not stored at my house and is in multipule locations for redundancy.
-Soneone IU know trying to sell me rugs is rediculous.
+Soneone I know trying to sell me rugs is rediculous.
 Not evan the US government cant pretend to be me.

 # If you want my securety start here